ivasilyev/my_little_markdowns/windows/windows_cmd_shotcuts.md

-# Reference for Windows GUI tools access using Windows CLI commands
+# Reference for Windows CLI commands to open Windows GUI tools

 ## Absolute path for `cmd`